the-ak-foundation/embedded-training-program/README.md

 - Learn how to work with and extend a large existing codebase.
 - Understand the key elements required to build a high-quality product, rather than simply implementing features.
 - Develop the discipline, attention to detail, and perseverance needed to bring a product to completion.

+## 4. Agentic development using MCP

+Perhaps most of us as developers all face this same scenario: we begin introducing AI agents into our codebase, they generate a couple hundreds of lines of code and what comes out does not at all follow our project's specifications, but we accept it anyway.
+We keep pretending that everything is fine but our gut feeling tells us something is not right.

+Lack of context is what keeps our agents from running the way we intended.
+Our agents has no understanding of our project's standards.
+They are things that, us, humans, might have internally agreed, are not externalized into forms that agents could understand.

+### What MCP provides for agents

+There are various ways to initialize MCP and they all provide the same things:

+- **Convention**: how to name variables, folders, files, formatting rules, etc.
+- **Rules**: what our agents can and can not do in our codebase
+- **Workflow**: how agents should begin a new driver, module or feature

+AK Foundation has an in-house, ready to use, MCP server that will speed up learners' development time, with 3 parts:

+- **Tools**: agents' permitted actions
+- **Resources**: this could include external documentation for agents' reference
+- **Prompts**: repeated, standardized prompts within our project

+Tools are what makes agents shine.
+An agent that has a clear reasoning cycle outperforms one that could only guess a project's internal working.

+### Understanding the framework

+MCP is only as good as our input quality.
+If we want to use MCP effectively, we must understand what our project needs and how to best document those standards to communicate with our agents.
+With a clearly documented MCP server, we could comfortably scale up or down with our AI model and our code quality is still guaranteed.